gottagofaster236/RewardsTheater/BUILDING.md

 The install step results in different directory structures depending on the value of `LINUX_PORTABLE` - "OFF" will organize outputs to be placed in the system root, such as `/usr/`, and "ON" will organize outputs for portable installations in the user's home directory.
 If you are packaging for a Linux distribution, you probably want to set `-DLINUX_PORTABLE=OFF`.

-### Signing and Notarizing on macOS

-On macOS, Release Mode builds can be signed and sent to Apple for notarization if the necessary codesigning credentials are added as secrets to your repository. **You'll need a paid Apple Developer Account for this.**

-- On your Apple Developer dashboard, go to "Certificates, IDs & Profiles" and create two signing certificates:
-    - One of the "Developer ID Application" type.
-It will be used to sign the plugin's binaries
-    - One of the "Developer ID Installer" type.
-It will be used to sign the plugin's installer
-- Using the Keychain app on macOS, export these two certificates and keys into a .p12 file **protected with a strong password**
-- Encode the .p12 file into its base64 representation by running `base64 YOUR_P12_FILE`
-- Add the following secrets in your Github repository settings:
-    - `MACOS_SIGNING_APPLICATION_IDENTITY`: Name of the "Developer ID Application" signing certificate generated earlier
-    - `MACOS_SIGNING_INSTALLER_IDENTITY`: Name of "Developer ID Installer" signing certificate generated earlier
-    - `MACOS_SIGNING_CERT`: Base64-encoded string generated above
-    - `MACOS_SIGNING_CERT_PASSWORD`: Password used to generate the .p12 certificate
-    - `MACOS_NOTARIZATION_USERNAME`: Your Apple Developer account's username
-    - `MACOS_NOTARIZATION_PASSWORD`: Your Apple Developer account's password (use a generated "app password" for this)